-ReUse Building Drop Off: Drop off is at MIBOX unit along the exit road.
+ReUse Building Drop Off: Drop remains at MIBOX unit along the exit road.
 Items MUST be in boxes with closed lids.
-Please read the post below: ReUse Building.
+Please read the post below for additional information about the: ReUse Building.

 VOLUNTEER INFO